-2006; Reichenbach et al., 2018), or a combination of these two methods.
-Other studies have moved beyond this to evaluate landslide risk, combining hazard, vulnerability, and exposure (Lateltin et al., 2005; Cruden, 2018; Emberson et al., 2020).
-Vulnerability is the capacity to prevent, mitigate, or recover following a landslide (van Westen et al., 2006; Alexander, 1986; Chiocchio et al., 1997; Iovine and Parise, 2002; Chen et al., 2020), and it is commonly set at a constant value calibrated based on historical damage data or human development indicators (Atkinson, 2012).
+The majority of studies to date focus on landslide hazard or susceptibility, constructed based either on a statistical analysis of past landslide records (Calcaterra et al., 2003), on datasets describing typical landslide predisposing factors (van Westen et al., this to evaluate landslide risk, combining hazard, vulnerability, and exposure (Lateltin et al., 2005; Cruden, 2018; Emberson et al., 2020).
+Vulnerability is the capacity to prevent, mitigate, or recover following a landslide (van Westen et al., 2006), and it is commonly set at a constant value calibrated based on historical damage data or human development indicators (Atkinson, 2012).
 Exposure represents the spatial distribution of at-risk people, buildings, or other infrastructure.